 Portugal by Car Days 4 and 5: Porto

 There are so many things to do in Portugal that you’re a little spoilt for choice.
 However, having access to a car means you can see a lot of it.
 On day four, rise early and take the 3-hour drive to the magnificent city of Porto.
 This ancient trading site is still bustling to this very day, and there’s a lot to do and explore.
 You’ll no doubt be hungry by the time you arrive, so a Food Tour might be just the thing you need.
 Alternatively, check out one of the restaurants by the riverfront at Cais da Ribeira.

 Like Lisbon, Porto is steeped in a rich history.
 The Church of São Francisco is one of the finest examples of the city’s historic architecture and is well worth a visit.
 Right next door is the Palácio da Bolsa.
 Enjoy your first night with a visit to the packed Downtown area; it’s bound to be a lively affair.
 If you’d rather have a quiet night in, you once again have a wealth of the best luxury hotels in Portugal to choose from.

-On your final day, explore more of what the city has to offer or simply enjoy strolling through the streets.
+On your final day of Portugal By Car, explore more of what the city has to offer or simply enjoy strolling through the streets.
 Some highlights include Porto Cathedral, the waterfront at Foz do Douro, and square at Praça da Liberdade.

 Have a great road trip!